Methodology · v2026.1

 More volume is not infinitely better.
 Each muscle has a floor below which training doesn't grow it (MEV — Minimum Effective Volume), a range where growth is efficient (MAV — Maximum Adaptive Volume), and a ceiling beyond which recovery fails (MRV — Maximum Recoverable Volume).

-These landmarks — measured in working sets per muscle per week — synthesize findings from Schoenfeld and colleagues on dose-response to resistance training, and were systematized for practitioners by the Renaissance Periodization group.
+These landmarks — measured in working sets per muscle per week — synthesize findings from Schoenfeld and colleagues on dose-response to resistance training, and were systematized for practitioners by the Renaissance Periodization group (Israetel et al. 2021).
+The 12–20 sets/week adaptive range is best-supported in young trained men aged 18–35; thresholds for other populations are extrapolated from the volume-landmark framework.

 Dose-response curve with volume landmarks